Rose Cottage is a picture-perfect retreat built from local red brick, with plenty of character inside and out.

 The separate dining room has another open fire and the fully equipped, modern kitchen is the ideal place to rustle up some breakfast as you enjoy the views over the lovely garden.

-Upstairs there are two bedrooms, a king-size double with Freeview TV and a twin, sharing the family bathroom with cast iron bath, shower over bath, hand basin and WC.
+Upstairs there are two bedrooms, a king-size double with Freeview TV and a twin, sharing the family bathroom with its cast iron bath and shower over.

 On street parking is available outside the cottage.